 Employer’s Guide: Building a Quality Internship Program: Information on how to develop a quality internship program and best practices.

-For more information, or to recruit students for Internship or Cooperative Education positions, contact Career Services at email@example.com.
+For more information, or to recruit students for Internship or Cooperative Education positions, contact Student Engagement & Career Development at firstname.lastname@example.org.

 ADDITIONAL INFORMATION AND RESOURCES

 International StudentsClick or enter to reveal information below

 In today’s global economy, hiring international students is a smart move for employers.
 The University of Arizona has an enrollment of approximately 2,600 extraordinarily talented international students on non-immigrant visas, representing a broad spectrum of academic majors.
 These students are the cream of the crop from their home countries.
 Many of these highly motivated students have expressed an interest in using their knowledge and skills with American firms, and employers would do well to consider them for future employment.